Electricity

 Entry requirements

-United States passport holders must have a valid passport.
-No visa is required.
+United States nationals must have a passport that is valid upon arrival, but a visa is not required.

 Useful contacts